nh-nico/GlobalHotkeyManager/README.md

 *Simply use this interface:*

     /// <summary>
-    /// Interface searched used from HotkeyManager for Plugins
+    /// Interface used from hotkeymanager to detect Plugins
     /// </summary>
     public interface IGlobalHotkeyPlugin
     {